FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Troubleshooting/troubleshooting.md

  * configure the flow

 ## Initial setup doesn't ask to create a YAML file, how to make one manually?
-copy this code, adapting to your enviroment
+copy this code, adapting to your environment

 ```
 System: